Helveg/nestjs-inject-transformer/README.md

 ### `InjectType`

-This decorator allows you to provide a dependency injection enabled type injector.
-Like the type transformer you can use the type injector's class body to scaffold your dependencies.

-Its `inject` function is called with the same arguments as the `Type` function would have been.
+A `TypeInjector` lets you inject types similar to the `Type` decorator.
+Its `inject` function is called with the same arguments as the `Type` function would have been and should return the type to be used.

 The following example illustrates how you could return different DTO types (and thereby different validation schemes when used with `class-validator`), based on a supposed client's